xLPMG/machine-learning-compilers/docs/submissions/02_base.rst

+.. _Base:

 2. Base
 =========

+After exploring the fundamentals of assembly, we moved on to applying that knowledge by implementing small programs using only AArch64 base instructions.

 2.1 Copying Data
 ------------------

-For this task, we have been given a C++ driver that makes calls to C and assembly functions.
-The first C function copies 7 32-bit integers from an array to another.
-The second C function does the same, but with a variable number of integers which is passed as the first argument.
-The two assembly functions are supposed to have the same functionality as the C functions, however they were not implemented yet.
+In the first task, we were provided with a `C++ driver <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/02_base/01_copying_data/copy_driver.cpp>`_ that calls both C and assembly functions.

+The goal was to replicate the behavior of the two C functions using assembly.
+The first C function copies seven 32-bit integers from one array to another.
+The second C function performs the same operation for a variable number of integers, with the number of elements passed as the first argument.
+The corresponding assembly functions were pre-defined but not yet implemented.

-For context, the C functions are as follows:
+For context, the two C functions are as follows:

 .. literalinclude:: ../../src/submissions/02_base/01_copying_data/copy_c.c
     :language: c
     :linenos:
-    :caption: copy_c.c
+    :caption: `copy_c.c <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/02_base/01_copying_data/copy_c.c>`_

 Task 2.1.1 & 2.1.2
 ^^^^^^^^^^^^^^^^^^^

-Given the C functions, our task is to implement the assembly functions that match the C functions in functionality by using only base instructions.
-For the first function, we simply load and store the 7 32-bit integers from the source to the destination using the `ldr` and `str` instructions.
-We use the given addresses and an immediate offset that is incremented by 4 for each 32-bit integer (4 bytes = 32 bit).

-For the second function, we need to use a loop to copy the values from the source to the destination.
-We use two registers to keep track of number of elements copied and the current byte offset.
-The loop then starts by copying the first 32-bit integer, and then increase the number of elements copied by 1 and the byte offset by 4 (since each integer is 4 bytes).
-Next, we use the `cmp` instruction to check if we have copied the specified number of integers.
-If not, we go back to the beginning of the loop and repeat the process.
-If we have copied the specified number of integers, we exit the loop and return from the function.
+For the first function, which copies seven 32-bit integers, we used ``ldr`` and ``str`` instructions to load from the source and store to the destination registers.
+The memory addresses were accessed using immediate offsets, incremented by 4 bytes for each successive element (since each 32-bit integer occupies 4 bytes).

+For the second function, which supports a variable number of elements, we implemented a loop.
+We used two registers to accomplish a loop:

+* one register to track the number of copied elements

+* one register to maintain the current byte offset

+Our loop performs the following steps:
+1. Load a 32-bit value from the source register using the current offset.
+2. Store the value at the corresponding destination offset.
+3. Increment both the element counter and the byte offset by 1 and 4, respectively.
+4. Use the ``cmp`` instruction to check whether the target count has been reached.
+5. If not, branch back to the top of the loop.
+Otherwise, return from the function.

+The implementation is as follows:

 .. literalinclude:: ../../src/submissions/02_base/01_copying_data/copy_asm.s
     :language: asm
     :linenos:
-    :caption: copy_asm.s
+    :caption: `copy_asm.s <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/submissions/02_base/01_copying_data/copy_asm.s>`_

-After compiling and running the driver, we can see that the assembly functions work as expected.
-The output of the driver is as follows:
+After compiling and running the driver, the output confirms that both assembly implementations behave identically to their C function counterparts:

 .. code-block:: bash